xCORViSx/cargUI/README.md

 - [^19]When a workspace member is selected, shows only that member's modules
 - Automatically switches context when you select different workspace members
-- Clear separation of concerns in multi-crate projects
+- Clear separation of concerns in multi-crate packages

 **Click any module to open the file instantly!**